messagemedia/messagemedia-soap-api-nodejs-sdk/README.md

 * **Server** (NodeJS)
 * **Client** (AngularJS)

-This sample uses the Express web application framework package, which was created using NodeJS.
+This sample uses the Express web application framework package, on the NodeJS side.

 The server (NodeJS) hosts a http server which serves a single-page for a web browser to access and a REST service.
 The REST service acts as a translation layer allowing two-way communication between MessageMedia's WSDL based SOAP API and this NodeJS's JSON based REST API.
 I have chosen to use AngularJS on the client (browser) because it is feature-rich and allows easy access to REST resources on the server.